rmharp/Teaching/README.md

 ## License

-This repository is open-sourced under the [GNU General Public License Version 2](./LICENSE), meaning you're free to use, modify, and distribute the material, as long as:
+This repository is open-sourced under the [GNU General Public License Version 2](./LICENSE), meaning you're free to use, modify, and distribute the material, as long as,
 - The source code is provided or made accessible.
 - Any modifications are shared under the same license.
 - No additional restrictions are imposed on users' rights.